maldoinc/wireup/docs/pages/index.md

 # :thread: WireUp

-Fully featured dependency injection library with a focus on developer experience, type safety and ease of use.
+Dependency injection container with a focus on developer experience, type safety and ease of use.

 ## Key features